Lentiviral and synthetic reagents for targeted gene knockout

 Figure 1b.
 Illustration of Cas9 nuclease programmed by the sgRNA complex cutting both strands of genomic DNA 5' of the PAM

 Algorithm-optimized crRNA for genome-wide coverage of human, mouse, or rat genes.
 Modifications for nuclease resistance improve DNA-free editing.
 Simply search for your gene!

-The Edit-R trans-activating CRISPR RNA (tracrRNA) is a chemically synthesized and HPLC-purified long RNA required for use with synthetic crRNA to form the complex that programs Cas9 nuclease.
+Edit-R trans-activating CRISPR RNA (tracrRNA) is synthetic, HPLC-purified, long RNA required for use with Edit-R crRNA to form the complex that programs Cas9 nuclease.
 It is modified for nuclease resistance and can be used with modified or unmodified Edit-R crRNA.

 Species-specific crRNAs targeting well-characterized genes, as well as mismatch detection assay primers, to determine the effectiveness of your gene editing conditions for maximal efficiency.

 Non-targeting controls to evaluate cellular responses to CRISPR-Cas9 components in the absence of gene target-specific crRNA.